Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 # The Dutch quiz
 This quiz game will help you learn some facts about the Netherlands in a fun way.
 The facts are very random and are shuffled each time you play this game.
-I designed this quiz mainly for people who recently moved to the Netherlands and help them gain some knowlegde and conversation material.
+I designed this quiz specificly for people who recently moved to the Netherlands and help them gain some knowlegde and conversation material.
 But actually this quiz is fun to play for everyone! <br> Are you ready to play and earn all the 10 points?

 ![This is a mockup of the quiz](./doc/mockup-quiz.png)